Nongdā Lāiren Pākhangbā: Death or dethronement

-Though almost all the scholars have a consensus on the year of the coronation of King Nongda Lairen Pakhangba as AD 33, regarding the year of the end of his reign, which maybe either due to his death or due to being abdicated, is still disputed.
+Though almost all the scholars have a consensus on the year of the coronation of King Nongda Lairen Pakhangba as AD 33, regarding the year of the end of his reign, which may be either due to his death or due to being abdicated, is still disputed.

-Nongda Lairen Pakhangba likely ruled for 21 years, from 33 AD to 54 AD.
 Some traditional sources claim that he ruled from 33-153 or 154AD.
+According to Surjit Mukherji, Nongda Lairen Pakhangba ruled for 21 years, from 33 AD to 54 AD.
 According to Anuradha Dutta and Ratna Bhuyan, Nongda Lairen Pakhangba was murdered and his queen Laisana saved their son.

 Deification

 In traditional Meitei religion

 In Meitei folklore, Nongda Lairen Pakhangba is considered a deified ancestor.
 Some scholars believe that people of later generations wove mythological stories around him.
 However, some suggest that he was a god living amongst humans.

 According to superstitious people, Pakhangba was a demigod, appearing divine during the day and human at night.
 With this, the legend of Meitei kings' divine origin was born.
 The identity of the historical king Pakhangba was mingled with that of the dragon god Pakhangba of ancient Meitei mythology and religion.